Self-Modifying Morphology Experiments with DyRET: Dynamic Robot for Embodied Testing: System overview

 \subsection{Electronics}

 All twelve servos are connected to an external computer running the software through a USB serial adapter.
 Angular positions of all servos are reported to the system at approximately 60Hz, and new angle commands are received at the same rate.
 Temperature, current and load are also read, to ensure the servos stay within operating specifications.
+Servo position control is achieved using integrated PID-control in each servo.

 The length of the reconfigurable legs are controlled using an Arduino Mega 2560 Rev 3 board with a custom PCB shield, which communicates with the software system through USB at 10hz.
 Limit switches are routed directly to the digital inputs of the microcontroller with internal pull-ups, and all encoders are connected directly to the analog inputs.
 The custom shield has twelve H-bridges to drive the DC motors in the linear actuators, which are controlled by PWM from the microcontroller.
 Since we are using a screw mechanism for the linear actuators with inherently high holding load and friction, a proportional controller for each prismatic joint is sufficient to achieve stable actuation with 0.5mm accuracy.